SkylineCommunications/dataminer-docs/connector-help/connector_help/Molden Media VizRT.md

 ### Creation

-This driver uses an HTTP connection and needs the following user information:HTTP CONNECTION:
+This driver uses an HTTP connection and needs the following user information:
+HTTP CONNECTION:

 - **IP address/host**: \[The polling IP or URL of the destination\]
 - **IP port:** \[The IP port of the destination\]